RING CELEBRATION QUICK LIST

 Be on Time

 Students will only be permitted entry at their designated 30 -minute time slot, as verified by their printed or digital ticket.
 Early arrivals to the Meadows Center will be directed to return at their designated time.
-Late arrivals will be held until the next available latecomer time period, occurring every 90 minutes.
+Late arrivals will be held until the next available time period.

 There will be reserved parking for Ring Celebration participants and their guests (limit of 4) in the Meadows Center parking lot.
 Ring recipients and their guests must arrive in one vehicle and park in the designated Ring Celebration parking spaces.